-Taken together, there are a number of factors that are associated with buffered (e.g. secure attachment, avoidant attachment, self-esteem, positive social relationships) vs exaggerated (e.g. self-consciousness, need to belong, social anxiety, anxious attachment, adolescent age group) negative responses to social rejection, and many of these are also evident at the neural level.
-In the current study, we examine whether increases in the personality trait narcissism are associated with buffered vs exaggerated neural responses to rejection in adolescent males.
+Taken together, there are a number of factors that are associated with buffered (e.g. secure attachment, avoidant attachment, self-esteem, positive social relationships) versus exaggerated (e.g. self-consciousness, need to belong, social anxiety, anxious attachment, adolescent age group) negative responses to social rejection, and many of these are also evident at the neural level.
+In the current study we examine whether increases in the personality trait narcissism are associated with buffered versus exaggerated neural responses to rejection in adolescent males.

 Narcissism is a personality trait that in the extreme can be a psychological disorder (APA, 1994).
-It involves an excessively positive focus on the self in combination with an extremely low regard for others (APA, 1994; Konrath et al., 2009), including difficulty with empathy-related tasks such as imaginatively engaging with others' viewpoints or feeling concern and compassion for others' suffering (Watson et al., 1984; Watson, 1994).
-This low regard for others is consequential: narcissists have difficulties in maintaining healthy relationships (Campbell et al., 2002) and they also tend to be hostile and aggressive (Baumeister et al., 1996; Bushman and Baumeister, 1998; Baumeister et al., 2000; Twenge and Campbell, 2003).
+It involves an excessively positive focus on the self in combination with an extremely low regard for others (APA, 1994; Konrath, Bushman, & Grove, 2009), including difficulty with empathy-related tasks such as imaginatively engaging with others' viewpoints or feeling concern and compassion for others' suffering (Watson, Grisham, Trotter, & Biderman, 1984; Watson, 1994).
+This low regard for others is consequential: narcissists have difficulties in maintaining healthy relationships (Campbell, Foster, & Finkel, 2002) and they also tend to be hostile and aggressive (Baumeister, Bushman, & Campbell, 2000; Baumeister, Smart, & Boden, 1996; Bushman & Baumeister, 1998; Twenge & Campbell, 2003).

-Despite a strong current understanding of behavioural characteristics associated with narcissism, little is known about the underlying neural mechanisms involved, especially with respect to responses to potential threats such as social exclusion (Konrath and Bonadonna, 2014).
+Despite a strong current understanding of behavioral characteristics associated with narcissism, little is known about the underlying neural mechanisms involved, especially with respect to responses to potential threats such as social exclusion.
 Therefore, an important question is how are individual differences in narcissism related to neural responses to social exclusion?

 Two competing sets of hypotheses are plausible.
 It is possible that narcissism may buffer individuals' responses to social exclusion.
 This is because at least on traditional self-report indices of mental health, narcissistic individuals look quite good.
-For example, they report being less depressed, anxious and lonely (Watson and Biderman, 1993; Sedikides et al., 2004) and also report higher self-esteem and more happiness compared with less narcissistic people (Watson and Biderman, 1993; Rose, 2002).
-As reviewed above, those with high selfesteem and avoidant attachment style (Watson and Biderman, 1993; Rose, 2002; Gjerde et al., 2004; Smolewska and Dion, 2005), personality characteristics associated with narcissism, show lower reactivity to social exclusion (Onoda et al., 2010; DeWall et al., 2012).
-Furthermore, narcissism has been shown to be associated with fewer negative internalized emotions in response to exclusion (Twenge and Campbell, 2003), which suggest that narcissists experience less internalized reactivity to exclusion.
-In that same study, however, narcissism was also associated with increased feelings of anger and increased aggression (Twenge and Campbell, 2003), both of which are self-protective responses that externalize blame to others (Tracy and Robins, 2003).
-Thus, it is difficult to determine how reactive narcissists are to social exclusion
+For example, they report being less depressed, anxious, and lonely (Sedikides, Rudich, Gregg, Kumashiro, & Rusbult, 2004; Watson & Biderman, 1993) and also report higher self-esteem and more happiness compared to less narcissistic people (Rose, 2002; Watson & Biderman, 1993).
+As reviewed above, those with high self-esteem and avoidant attachment style (Gjerde, Onishi, & Carlson, 2004; Rose, 2002; Smolewska & Dion, 2005; Watson & Biderman, 1993), personality characteristics associated with narcissism, show lower reactivity to social exclusion (DeWall et al., 2012; Onoda et al., 2010).
+Furthermore, narcissism has been shown to be associated with fewer negative internalized emotions in response to exclusion (Twenge & Campbell, 2003), which suggest narcissists experience less internalized reactivity to exclusion.
+In that same study, however, narcissism was also associated with increased feelings of anger and increased aggression (Twenge & Campbell, 2003), both of which are self-protective responses that externalize blame to others (Tracy & Robins, 2003).
+Thus, it is difficult to determine how reactive narcissists are to social exclusion.